Maestro by Oteligence · Java Observability

 01

-Upload your JAR
+Upload your JAR(s)

-app.oteligence.com → Automatic Instrumentation
+app.oteligence.com → New Project

-Drag .jar → "Upload & Start Analysis"
+Drag .jar files → "Upload"

 02

-Exception handling high
+Exception handling high (errors)

-Branching complexity high
+Branching complexity medium

 Framework internals excluded